MKLab-ITI/JGNN/tutorials/NN.md

 ## Deep architectures
 Now that we have explained how simple layers work, let's look at two more advanced `LayeredBuilder` methods pivotal to many deep neural networks.
-The first is `.layerRepeat(String, int)`), which just repeats the layer expression a set number of times without breaking the functional model definition pipeline.
-The second is `.concat(int)`.
-Concatenation is also possible with normal parsing with the `|` operation, but this performs it over any number of layers.
+The first is `.layerRepeat(String, int)`, which just repeats the layer expression a set number of times without breaking the functional model definition pipeline.
+The second is `.concat(int)`, which concatenates horizontally concatenates a number of top layers.
+Concatenation is also possible in symbolic parsing through the `|` operation, but calling the method easily scales it over a large number of layers (e.g., across several graph convolutional layers).

-We now make a more advanved model:
+We now make a more advanved model using these methods:

 ```java
 ModelBuilder modelBuilder = new LayeredBuilder()